md-zeon/Arvyax-Wellness-Platform/README.md

     ```bash
     npm install
     ```
+3. Create a `.env.local` file by copying the example:
+    ```bash
+    cp .env.example .env.local
+    ```
+4. Update the `.env.local` file with your environment variables (see the Environment Variables section for more details).
-3. Start the frontend development server:
+5. Start the frontend development server:
     ```bash
     npm run dev
     ```